wdporter/i-am-that-vuepress/40-only-the-self-is-real/readme.md

 I may perceive the world just like you, but you believe to be in it, while I see it as an iridescent drop in the vast expanse of consciousness.

 **Q:**&ensp;We are all getting old.
 Old age is not pleasant — all aches and pains, weakness and the approaching end.
-How does a <span class=tooltip>jnani<span class=tooltiptext>The knower, especially of the higher knowledge derived from meditation; “closely related to the knowledge of Brahman”.</span></span> feel as an old man?
+How does a *jnani* feel as an old man?
 How does his inner self look at his own senility?

 **M:**&ensp;As he gets older he grows more and more happy and peaceful.
 After all, he is going home.
 Like a traveller nearing his destination and collecting his luggage, he leaves the train without regret.

 **Q:**&ensp;Surely there is a contradiction.
-We are told the <span class=tooltip>jnani<span class=tooltiptext>The knower, especially of the higher knowledge derived from meditation; “closely related to the knowledge of Brahman”.</span></span> is beyond all change.
+We are told the *jnani* is beyond all change.
 His happiness neither grows nor wanes.
 How can he grow happier because older, and that in spite of physical weakness and so on?

 **M:**&ensp;There is no contradiction.
 The reel of destiny is coming to its end — the mind is happy.
 The mist of bodily existence is lifting — the burden of the body is growing less from day to day.

-**Q:**&ensp;Let us say, the <span class=tooltip>jnani<span class=tooltiptext>The knower, especially of the higher knowledge derived from meditation; “closely related to the knowledge of Brahman”.</span></span> is ill.
+**Q:**&ensp;Let us say, the *jnani* is ill.
 He has caught some flu and every joint aches and burns.
 What is his state of mind?

 **M:**&ensp;Every sensation is contemplated in perfect equanimity.
 There is no desire for it, nor refusal.
 It is as it is and then he looks at it with a smile of affectionate detachment.